Kapendev/joka/README.md

 > *Author's note (Kapendev):
 > The terms "intercept" and "third-party code" are often used loosely from what I have seen.
-> For example, the Odin community frequently relies on context changes even within their own APIs, treating it as part of the public interface.*
+> For example, the Odin community frequently relies on context changes even within their own APIs, treating it as part of the public interface.
+Calling it "interception" is a bit misleading, at least in some cases.*

 ### Why aren't some functions `@nogc`?